 Following the Faculty Peer Evaluation committee's evaluation of the faculty, the chair is rated (1-4) on teaching, research, service, and administration by each member of the committee.
-The Director of Graduate Studies or other faculty member chosen by the committee compiles and averages the ratings of the chair and communicates the final ratings to the dean.
-The chair is only able to see the Faculty Peer Evaluation committee's final (not individual) rankings of him or her.
+The Director of Graduate Studies compiles and averages the ratings of the chair and communicates the final ratings to the dean.